Some big concepts are challenging to teach kids.

 Glen quickly picked the flags up and stopped them both in their tracks.
-He told them that we do not let these flags hit the floor.
-Like the American flag, we respect these flags and everything they stand for.
+He told them that we treat this flag like we would the American flag and do not let it hit the floor.
+This flag means something special, and we respect everything it stands for.

 A world full of respect for each individual.
 Respect that comes from a principled place, that’s ingrained in our being, that’s held up high.

 Beautiful respect.
-Awe inspiring respect.
-Respect that fills our hearts with joy.
+Awe-inspiring respect.
+Respect that fills our hearts with brightly colored joy and love.

 Like a rainbow.